 Details

-- Listed price (as configured): $2,049.00.
+- Test configuration price note: $2,049.00.

-- Type: Stationary sofa; style number 610663.
+- Type: stationary sofa; style number 610663.

-- Scale guidance: Extra Tall scale (6'3" & up).
+- Scale guidance: Extra Tall scale (6'3" and up).

-- Overall dimensions: 88W x 42D x 38H; seat width 72; seat depth 25; seat height 20.5; arm height 25; weight 179 lb.
+- Overall dimensions: 88W x 42D x 38H; seat width 72 in.; seat depth 25 in.; seat height 20.5 in.; arm height 25 in.; weight 179 lb.

 - Warranty: Limited Lifetime Warranty.